-Most noteworthy, athletes could benefit from consuming adequate amounts of food high in protein or taking a high-quality protein!
-Taking BCAA supplements won’t benefit you further.
+Athletes could easily take this recommended daily intake of BCAAs from food!
+Taking much higher dosages of BCAAs from supplements won’t benefit you further.
 It seems that BCAA supplements aren’t necessary for muscle growth.

 Do vegans have a high risk of BCAA deficiency?

-There are many vegan foods that contain adequate amounts of the BCAAs.
-Vegan athletes and especially vegan bodybuilders should consume them regularly.
+However, there are many vegan foods that contain adequate amounts of the BCAAs as well.
+Vegan athletes and especially vegan bodybuilders should regularly consume them.

 Vegan foods high in BCAAs

-We can take the BCAAs from vegan dietary sources high in protein.
-Beans, nuts, seeds, and whole cereals are excellent vegan sources of protein.
+Actually, BCAAs are vegan.
+They’re just 3 amino acids.
+We can take BCAAs from vegan dietary sources high in protein, such as beans, nuts, seeds, and whole cereals.

 Furthermore, vegan athletes who want to build muscle mass should consume vegan foods containing complete protein.
 These foods contain all 9 essential amino acids.
 BCAAs, as well.
 Some vegan foods with complete protein are buckwheat, hemp seeds, chia seeds, quinoa, pumpkin seeds, and amaranth.

-Additionally, combining different vegan foods, you can “create” a complete protein.
-Complete proteins contain the BCAAs.
-For instance, combine beans which are high protein, such as lentils, or chickpeas with whole cereals to consume a high-quality complete protein!
+Additionally, combining different vegan foods, you can have a complete protein.
+For instance, combine protein-rich beans, such as lentils, or chickpeas with whole cereals to consume a high-quality, vegan, complete protein!